-The Office of Residence Life is committed to providing an environment where opportunities and experiences for learning outside the classroom exist that challenge and support the development of students in becoming mature, responsible community members.
-Our well-trained and diverse team serve as role models and act as a resource within the residence halls and University, promoting the celebration of differences, supporting students' academic success and overall achievement.
+The Office of Residence Life is committed to providing you an environment where opportunities and experiences for learning outside the classroom exist to further challenge and support you.
+Our diverse team serve as role models and act as resources who promote the celebration of differences and support your academic success and overall achievement.

-Alfred University is a residential university.
-We believe that residence hall living is a key component of a student-centered educational experience in which academic learning is integrated with student development.
-For this reason, students are required to live on campus for six semesters.
+Alfred University is a residential institution with a six semester on-campus housing requirement.
+We believe that residence hall living is a key component of a student-centered educational experience where academic learning is integrated with student development.

-Students who are 23 or older, married, a veteran or commuting from a permanent home or primary residence of a parent/legal guardian within a 60 mile drive of campus, may be eligible for an exemption from the on-campus housing requirement.
-Students who wish to be considered for an exemption must fill out the Residency Requirement Waiver and return it to Melanie Auman, Assistant Director of Residence Life, Bartlett Hall, One Saxon Dr., Alfred, NY, 14802.
+Students who are 23 or older, married, a veteran or commuting from a permanent home or primary residence of a parent/legal guardian within a 60 mile drive of campus may be eligible for an exemption from the on-campus housing requirement.
+If you who wish to be considered for an exemption, you must fill out the Residency Requirement Waiver and return it to Melanie Auman, Assistant Director of Residence Life, Bartlett Hall, One Saxon Dr., Alfred, NY, 14802.

 Alfred University offers students several distinct living styles and communities.
 All residence halls are co-ed, either by floor or by room/suite/apartment (same gender in room).
-Bathrooms are designated male or female, and in some cases gender neutral.
-Click on the "Guide to Residence Hall Living" below for more specific hall information.
+Bathrooms are designated male or female and in some cases are gender neutral.
 We offer a variety of housing options:

 - Traditional corridor-style room